awsdocs/aws-greengrass-developer-guide/doc_source/gg-device-start.md

 **Note**
 This tutorial provides instructions for starting AWS IoT Greengrass on your Raspberry Pi, but you can use any supported device\.

-In the [previous step](gg-config.md#gg-core-download), you downloaded two files to your computer:
+In a [previous step](gg-config.md#gg-core-download), you downloaded two files to your computer:
-+ `greengrass-OS-architecture-1.9.3.tar.gz`\.
++ `greengrass-OS-architecture-1.9.4.tar.gz`\.
 This compressed file contains the AWS IoT Greengrass Core software that runs on the core device\.
-+ `hash-setup.tar.gz`\.
++ `hash-setup.tar.gz` \(for example, `c6973960cc-setup.tar.gz`\)\.
 This compressed file contains security certificates that enable secure communications between AWS IoT and the `config.json` file that contains configuration information specific to your AWS IoT Greengrass core and the AWS IoT endpoint\.

 1. If you don't know the IP address of your AWS IoT Greengrass core device, open a terminal on the AWS IoT Greengrass core device and run the following command:
 **Note**